History of Real Sociedad in Timeline

 January 2008: Chris Coleman Resigned

-On January 16, 2008, Chris Coleman resigned as the coach of Real Sociedad.
+In January 16, 2008, Chris Coleman resigned as the coach of Real Sociedad.

 2008: Doping Accusations

-In 2008, Real Sociedad's president, Iñaki Badiola, accused the preceding club management of buying doping substances.
+In 2008, Real Sociedad's president Iñaki Badiola accused the preceding club management of buying doping substances.

-December 2012: Supporter appreciation match
+December 2012: Supporter Appreciation

-In 2013, Iñaki Badiola accused José Luis Astiazarán's presidency of paying up to €300,000 to Eufemiano Fuentes to dope players between 2001 and 2007.
-Astiazarán denied the claims.
+In 2013, Iñaki Badiola accused José Luis Astiazarán's presidency of paying to dope players between 2001 and 2007.

 2013: Champions League Qualification